pedrojrv/Police_Incident_Reporter/README.md

 </center>

-Advance algorithms like LSTMs and RNNs are appropriate for these types of time-series dataset.
-However, the type of algorithm is somewhat constrained by the dataset size.
+Advance algorithms like LSTMs and RNNs are also appropriate for these types of time-series dataset.
+However, these types of algorithm may not be trained effectively due to the dataset size.
 For DNNs, larger amounts of data are preferred and were therefore not tested here.

 # Contact